 The town was founded in 1859 by William “Waterman” S. Bodey, who discovered gold near what is now called Bodie Bluff.
 A mill was established in 1861 and the town began to grow.

-By 1880, Bodie was home to an estimated 10,000 people — families, miners and store owners as well as robbers, gunfighters and prostitutes.
-The town had as many as 65 saloons and a red light district that included brothels, gambling halls and opium dens.
+By 1880, Bodie was home to an estimated 10,000 people including families, miners and store owners as well as robbers, gunfighters and prostitutes.
+The town had a red-light district that included brothels, gambling halls and opium dens.

-As the miners found less and less gold, they headed on in search of more profitable mining camps and leaving behind most of their possessions.
+As the miners found less and less gold, they headed on in search of more profitable mining camps and left behind most of their possessions.

-Read More: Things to Do in Jerome AZ, a Wicked Good Ghost Town
+Read More: Things to Do in Ghost Town Jerome AZ

 Bodie is Bigger Than Expected